Spaceship MCP — Tools Reference

 domain_set_contacts — Set Domain Contacts

 Changes the contacts assigned to a domain you own.
-Completes immediately (no operation ID).
+Completes immediately (no operation to poll).

 • Parameter: domainName